 And on the opposite end of the state is the Hollywood Casino at Charles Town Races, 320 miles to the east.

-Delaware North, a Buffalo, New York based gaming company that owns several casinos, including Wheeling Island, recently completed their purchase of the Mardi Gras.
+Delaware North, a Buffalo, New York based gaming company that owns several casinos, including Wheeling Island, purchased the Mardi Gras in 2018.

-Photos courtesy of the Charleston Convention & Visitors Bureau and the Mardi Gras Casino Resort
+(By Steve Beauregard.
+Photos courtesy of the Charleston Convention & Visitors Bureau and the Mardi Gras Casino Resort.)